Background

 Scholarship Details

-The Primary Care Physician Scholarship Program application is now open and will be offered to incoming and continuing medical students with a final deadline of June 5th, 2023.
+The Primary Care Physician Scholarship Program application is now open for the the incoming class with a priority service deadline of Monday, June 10th.
+The application will only be available to continuing medical students if funds permit after the incoming class cycle; more details soon.
 There are limited available slots and cannot guarentee all applicants will be awarded a scholarship.
 Once fully implemented, the program will cover In-State tuition costs for approximately 100 medical students.
 Eligible applicants must be enrolled as full-time medical student at the College of Medicine – Tucson.

 Definitions for primary care can vary.
 For the purposes of this scholarship, a “primary care practitioner” is someone who has successfully completed medical school at the University of Arizona College of Medicine – Tucson, and completed residency training in one of the following specialties: family medicine, general internal medicine, geriatric medicine, general pediatrics, general surgery, psychiatry, and obstetrics and gynecology.